 Child abuse may be committed by any individual, including an employee, student, volunteer, parent, caregiver or any other party in the child's life.
 The duty to report exists regardless of whether or not the suspected perpetrator is a member of the Dickinson community and regardless of the specific role he/she occupies in the child's life.

 Pennsylvania law requires that private colleges, including Dickinson College their employees and persons affiliated with the college, such as students, and volunteers (the Dickinson community), report suspected child abuse.
 Reports of suspected abuse must be made by members of the Dickinson community to Child Line at 1-800-932-0313.
-Consistent with this policy, however, it is expected that notice of this report will also be shared as soon as possible with the Director of Human Resource Services and/or the Chief of Public Safety after Child Line has been notified.
+Consistent with this policy, however, it is expected that notice of this report will also be shared as soon as possible with the Associate Vice President of Human Resource Services and/or the Chief of Public Safety after Child Line has been notified.

-B. Consequences of Abuse: The employment of any college employee who is convicted of a charge related to abuse of a minor will be terminated, whether the abuse occurred on or off campus.
+The employment of any college employee who is convicted of a charge related to abuse of a minor will be terminated, whether the abuse occurred on or off campus.
 Any employee against whom a credible allegation of child abuse has been made as determined by a preponderance of the evidence, on or off campus, is subject to College discipline up to and including termination.
-Any Dickinson student who is convicted of a charge related to abuse of a minor will be expelled from the college, whether the abuse occurred on or off campus.
+Any Dickinson student who is convicted of a charge related to abuse of a minor will be expelled from the College, whether the abuse occurred on or off campus.
 Any Dickinson student against whom a credible accusation has been made as determined by a preponderance of the evidence, on or off campus, is subject to discipline up to and including expulsion.